ReactiveX/RxPY/README.rst

 terms of threading and blocking operators.

-ReactiveX for Python follows `PEP 8 <http://legacy.python.org/dev/peps/pep-0008/>`_, so all function and method names are lowercase with words separated by underscores as necessary to improve readability.
+ReactiveX for Python follows `PEP 8 <http://legacy.python.org/dev/peps/pep-0008/>`_, so all function and method names are ``snake_cased`` i.e lowercase with words separated by underscores as necessary to improve readability.

 Thus .NET code such as: